Shakespeare in the Park festivals: Jersey City

 The Hudson Shakespeare Company, founded by L. Robert Johnson in 1992, features a summer season where the company stages productions for each month of the summer.
 Besides Shakespeare standards such as Hamlet and A Midsummer Night's Dream, they often produce one to two lesser done productions a season such as The Two Noble Kinsmen, Cardenio and Henry VIII.
 Based in Jersey City, NJ, they also tour as part of their summer season to other New Jersey locations such as Fort Lee, Hackensack, Kenilworth, Hoboken, West Milford and also to Stratford, CT.

 Kansas City

 The Heart of America Shakespeare Festival was founded by Tony winning Broadway producer Marilyn Strauss in 1993 at the urging of Joe Papp with a production of The Tempest in Southmoreland Park.
 In 1998, they began to produce two productions per year, with a total of 23 production at the start of the 2011 season.

 Los Angeles

 The Independent Shakespeare Co., or Indie Shakes, has produced free summer Shakespeare in Los Angeles area parks since 2003.
-They performed at Barnsdall Art Park from 2003-2009, and have performed at Griffith Park since 2010.
+They performed at Barnsdall Art Park from 2003 to 2009, and have performed at Griffith Park since 2010.
 In addition, they perform indoors year-round.